Astra Amersham Hub

 About the accredited body

 The Astra SCITT is a diverse, supportive network of over 50 schools, founded on the core principles of ‘Excellence; Collaboration; Innovation; Support’.
-We are rated 'Outstanding' by Ofsted in all categories.
+We are rated ‘Outstanding’ by Ofsted in all categories.
 Since 2016, we have recruited and trained high quality teachers for local primary and secondary schools.
 On average, our trainees achieve a 96% completion rate, with 97% of the 2017/18 cohort being employed within 6 months of gaining QTS, above national benchmarking.
 Trainees demonstrate excellent practice across all Teachers’ Standards, the majority judged as ‘outstanding’.
-For the optional PGCE Masters qualification, we are partnered with Goldsmiths, University of London.
+For trainees doing the PGCE, six taught PGCE sessions take place across the year.

 Training with disabilities and other needs